nolauren/workshops/nyu2020-image-analysis/README.md

 "ImageNet Large Scale Visual Recognition Challenge".
 IJCV, 2015. [link](https://arxiv.org/pdf/1409.0575v1.pdf)
 - Wevers, Melvin, and Thomas Smits.
 "The visual digital turn: Using neural networks to study historical images" *Digital Scholarship in the Humanities*. [link](https://doi.org/10.1093/llc/fqy085)

+## Code of Conduct

+Our workshop is dedicated to providing a harassment-free experience for everyone.
+We do not tolerate harassment of participants in any form.
+If someone makes you or anyone else feel unsafe or unwelcome, please report it as soon as possible.
+Harassment and other code of conduct violations reduce the value of our event for everyone.
+We want you to be happy at our event.
+People like you make our event a better place.

+In order for this tutorial to be successful, we ask that participants take note of the following guidelines throughout the session:

+- This is an interactive workshop, and we expect everyone to, as best as possible, follow along with the tutorial.
+- At the same time, please stay at the same point with us in the tutorial.
+If you are finished with a section ahead of time, you are more than welcome to hack away at our code.
+We find that staying together through the tutorial works best for everyone involved.
+- Please only drive your computer.
+You are more than welcome to explain to your neighbors what is going on in their notebook, but we want everyone to feel comfortable working with the code themselves.